Jack-Wong-dev/GroupProject/GroupProject/Docs/UseCaseModelv3.md

 	**Basic Course of Action:**

-		1. The user clicks the "CREATE LIST" icon on the main screen.
+		1. The user clicks the floating action button "Create List" on the main screen.

 		2. The system prompts the user for a name for the list.